- be_ixf; php_sdk; php_sdk_1.4.18

 PhD, University of Tennessee

 Dr Krause’s background is in animal behavior and neuroscience.
-His primary teaching responsibilities include comparative psychology, learning and memory, and behavioral neuroscience.
+His primary teaching responsibilities include comparative psychology, learning and memory, psychopharmacology, and behavioral neuroscience.
 Dr Krause’s scholarly focus is on the evolutionary bases of learning and memory in animals and humans.
-He is associate editor of the journal Animal Behavior and Cognition and on the editorial board for Journal of Comparative Psychology.
+He is co-author of the textbook Introduction to Psychological Science, and co-editor of the books Evolution of Learning and Memory Mechanisms and Pointing: Culture, Development, and Evolution.
+He also serves on the editorial boards for Journal of Comparative Psychology and Animal Behavior and Cognition.

 Office: Education/Psychology 206